sjmikler/on-pruning-methods-for-neural-networks/README.md

-Experiments running orchestra that manages definition and results of experiments.
+Experiments running orchestra that manages definitions and results of experiments.

 # Defining experiments